Ask questions about this school. Answers use aggregated data and are subject to error.

 What are your suggestions for the admissions office?

-Applicants commonly suggested that the admissions office should prioritize character over numbers in interviews, provide more support and opportunities for local students, improve communication by emailing letters, and enhance the overall candidate experience by being more impressive and organized.
+Applicants commonly suggest that the admissions office should prioritize character over numbers in interviews, provide more support for local aspiring physicians, and improve communication processes by sending emails instead of paper mail and providing interviewer names in advance.

 You want empathetic and grounded physicians, yet you focus on numbers rather than character in your interviews.
 Students from the Duluth area have very limited opportunities on the pathway to med school, yet their own local med school looks down on them for not being rural enough.
 Shadowing is barred from local hospitals.
 You seem to have no desire to support your own community and aspiring physicians.